-- Self-harming behavior, such as cutting
+- Self-harming behavior, such as cutting.

-- Recurring thoughts of suicidal behaviors or threats
+- Recurring thoughts of suicidal behaviors or threats.

-- Intense and highly changeable moods, with each episode lasting from a few hours to a few days
+- Intense and highly variable moods, with episodes lasting from a few hours to a few days.

-- Chronic feelings of emptiness
+- Chronic feelings of emptiness.

-- Inappropriate, intense anger or problems controlling anger
+- Inappropriate, intense anger or problems controlling anger.

-- Feelings of dissociation, such as feeling cut off from oneself, observing oneself from outside one’s body, or feelings of unreality
+- Feelings of dissociation, such as feeling cut off from oneself, observing oneself from outside one’s body, or feelings of unreality.

 What causes borderline personality disorder?